-The early sixties was the most fertile era for so many things, including motorhomes.
-In 1960, The Big Three unleashed their new compacts, including the rugged slant six Valiant and the bold rear-engined Corvair.
+(first posted 5/30/2012) The early sixties was the most fertile era for so many things, including motorhomes.
+In 1960, the Big Three unleashed their new compacts, including the rugged slant six Valiant and the bold rear-engined Corvair.
 Perhaps stimulated by them, two radically new RVs appeared in 1963 and 1964, with completely new approaches to their body structure, configuration, suspension, and power trains.
 The compact 1963 Clark Cortez is one of them, America’s first modern front wheel drive RV; the other is the Corvair-engined UltraVan (CC here).
 Although both were radically new, they were polar opposites in almost every way possible, most especially in their weight.
 Given that the Cortez was made by forklift manufacturer Clark, guess which one weighed more?
 Way more.

-A brief re-cap: up to this time, almost all motorhomes were built on large truck chassis; big, tall, ponderous, rough-riding, crude-handling and thirsty.
+A brief re-cap: up to this time, almost all motor homes were built on large truck chassis; big, tall, ponderous, rough-riding, crude-handling and thirsty.
 During this creative era, this approach was seen as less than satisfactory in a number of ways by at least a few bold folks, and our two revolutionaries felt that more compact, advanced and efficient alternatives were the way to go.

 I’ve often wondered what exactly motivated Clark, which built the world’s first seated and counterbalance forklift in 1917, to enter the risky RV business.
 But why they chose to build it with front wheel drive is probably easier to answer: forklifts are all fwd!
-It probably helps explains why the Cortez has a very hefty all-steel unibody.
+It probably also helps explains why the Cortez has a very hefty all-steel unibody.

 This site (cortezcoach.com) has a treasure trove of historical Cortez photos, but no captions.
 But there’s several of this particular and unique one, which must be the original prototype.
 All dressed up to take the missus for a camping trip; she’s even got her hat box in hand.
 Just like the Niedermeyers heading off to the boonies.

-As you can see already, this is very much a “compact” motor home, drastically so for today’s standards, with an overall length of 18.5 feet.
+As you can see already, this is very much a “compact” motor home, drastically so for today’s standards, with an overall length of just 18.5 feet.
 And a low height, thanks to its fwd.
 It rather corresponds to the compact one-story ranch houses that were so popular at the time.

 It appears that the original prototype on the left gave way to the pre-production prototype on the right, which looks much like the final design.
 But what’s under the skin is what’s interesting.